Is a Leaking Air Conditioner Dangerous?

 • Extending your air conditioner’s life span

-A dirty air filter can reduce airflow, make the coil very cold and cause it to freeze.
+A dirty air filter can restrict airflow, make the coil very cold and cause it to freeze.
 As the coil defrosts, it can overwhelm the drain pan.
-We suggest checking your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.
+We suggest inspecting your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.

-If this doesn’t resolve the issue, your drain pan may be rusty or have a broken condensate pump.
-Getting a new pan or pump requires a professional, so contact us at 509-284-4265 for help.
+If this doesn’t resolve the issue, your drain pan might be rusty or have a malfunctioning condensate pump.
+Getting a new pan or pump requires a pro, so call us at 509-284-4265 for help.

-Your air conditioner needs coolant to transfer heat.
-If your air conditioner was put in before 2011, it probably has R-22 Freon.
-Over time, chemicals in Freon can eat through metal and cause leaks.
+Your air conditioner needs coolant to move heat.
+If your air conditioner was installed before 2011, it probably uses R-22 Freon.
+As time passes, chemicals in Freon can eat through metal and create leaks.

 • Bubbling or hissing sounds by the air conditioner